modoboa/modoboa/doc/getting_started/plugins.rst

    Auto-reply messages are just sent one time per sender for a pre-defined time period.
-By default, this period is equal to 1 day (86400s), you can adjust this value by modifying the ``AUTOREPLY_TIMEOUT`` parameter available in the admin panel.
+By default, this period is equal to 1 day (86400s), you can adjust this value by modifying the ``AUTOREPLY_TIMEOUT`` parameter available in the online panel.

 *************
 Sieve filters